There’s some very quirky places to go glamping in Donegal.

 Below, you’ll find everything from a holiday village with a hot tub to an old-school wagon, pretty little pods and more.

 1. Arranmore Glamping

 Situated on the wild and rugged Arranmore Island, the Arranmore Glamping Pods couldn’t be situated in a more scenic setting.

 The pods are bright and reasonably spacious, considering their size, and each offers stunning views of the Atlantic and the Donegal coast.

 You’ll have to take a short 15-20 minute ferry ride to reach the island, but if you’re looking for the more off-the-beaten-path places to go glamping Donegal has to offer, these are worth a nosey!

 2. The Wonderly Wagon

-If you ever wanted to step (or sleep) back in time then staying in a traditional bow top gypsy caravan is just the ticket.
+If you ever wanted to step back in time then staying in a traditional bow top gypsy caravan is just the ticket.

 The wagon is located on a farm where you can sample local produce as well as explore the streams, lakes and forests that surround you.